Miley Cyrus: 2013–2015: Bangerz and Miley Cyrus & Her Dead Petz

 While collaborating with the Flaming Lips on their remake of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band, With a Little Help from My Fwends, Cyrus began working with Wayne Coyne on her fifth studio album.
-She claimed that she was taking her time to focus on the music, and that the album would not be released until she felt it was ready.
+She said that she was taking her time to focus on the music, and that the album would not be released until she felt it was ready.
 Coyne compared his collaborative material with Cyrus to the catalogs of Pink Floyd and Portishead and described their sound as being "a slightly wiser, sadder, more true version" of Cyrus's pop music output.
 Cyrus also worked on the films The Night Before (2015) and A Very Murray Christmas (2015) during this period; both roles were cameos.

 Reports began to surface in 2015 that Cyrus was working on two albums simultaneously, one of which she hoped to release at no charge.
 This was confirmed by her manager who claimed she was willing to end her contract with RCA Records if they refused to let her release a free album.
 Cyrus was the host of the 2015 MTV Video Music Awards, making her its first openly pansexual host, and gave a surprise performance of a new song "Dooo It!"
 (2015) during the show's finale.
 Immediately following the performance, Cyrus announced that her fifth studio album, Miley Cyrus & Her Dead Petz (2015), was available for free streaming on SoundCloud.
 The album was written and produced primarily by Cyrus, and has been called experimental and psychedelic, with elements of psychedelic pop, psychedelic rock, and alternative pop.